jacoboc3101/FPL-Optimizer/README.md

 # FPL-Optimizer
 Jupyter notebook created for optimizing fantasy premier leage teams for short and long horizons (1-6 gameweeks), taking cuurent teams and wildcard teams into account as well as possible transfers.
+Found no possible way to scrape points predictions at this time, so predicted points are fetched by copying and pasting from https://www.fantasyfootballpundit.com/fpl-points-predictor/ into the relevant csv files.